kylejones200/psis_4700_applied_ai/webslides/advanced_AI-Operating-Model-for-Organizations.md

 ## Key Pillars

-Strategy: where AI fits in the business.
+Strategy: where AI fits in the business
-Data: what foundation supports it.
+Data: what foundation supports it
-People: who owns, builds, and uses it.
+People: who owns, builds, and uses it
 Process: how work flows end to end

 > This slide explores advanced concepts in AI systems and organizations.
 Understanding this material prepares you for sophisticated applications and leadership in AI initiatives.